 - Assess and manage your risk.
 A stop-loss order is a trading strategy that allows you to limit the size of your loss by setting a sell order that will automatically trigger once your gold trade falls to a certain price.
 Figure out how far below your buy price you want your stop-loss order to be, then get ready to place your stop-loss order right after you make your first trade.

 - Place your first trade.
 You’ve done all your due diligence, figured out your pressure points and devised a trading strategy.
-Make your first trade, and your gold trading journey will begin.
+Make your first trade, and your online gold trading journey will begin.

 Types of gold to trade